HJBerwick/HJBerwick.github.io/_posts/2024-05-24-association-rule-learning.md

 | American Rose | American Red | 0.016 | 0.403 | 3.575 |
 | … | … | … | … | … |

-In the DataFrame we have the two products in the pair, and then the three key metrics; Support, Confidence, and Lift.
+In the DataFrame we have the two products in the pair, and then the three key metrics: Support, Confidence, and Lift.

 <br>
 <br>